The Fast and the Furious (2006 video game): Development

-In 2003, Universal Interactive announced a Fast and the Furious game was in development by Genki, and showed off a demo of the game at that year's E3 expo.
+In June 2002, Universal Interactive announced a Fast and the Furious game was in development by Genki, and showed off a demo of the game at E3 2003.
 The promotional trailer is included as one of the bonus features in the 2 Fast 2 Furious DVD.
-However, that game was cancelled when Universal Interactive was shut down as a separate publisher the following year after ties between parent company Vivendi Games and Universal Studios were severed.
+However, that game was cancelled when Universal Interactive was shut down as a separate publisher the following year after ties between parent company Vivendi Universal Games and Universal Studios were severed.

-The published game is was a wholly separate development, begun under license from the film studio.
+The published game was a wholly separate development, begun under license from the film studio.
 It is considered a spiritual successor to 2004's Street Racing Syndicate, which was also developed by Eutechnyx and published by Namco, and with which it shares many themes and gameplay elements.

+According to Spin magazine, the game was also set to release for Windows & Xbox but never released.

+In 2023, an unreleased prototype build of the game for the Xbox was found on an old Eutechnyx Xbox Development Kit by Dimitris Giannakis, better known as Modern Vintage Gamer, and released online.

 Reception

 The game was met with mixed reception.
 GameRankings and Metacritic gave it a score of 58% and 59 out of 100 for the PlayStation 2 version and 55% and 58 out of 100 for the PSP version.